2. How Crate.io processes Personal Data

 This website uses IP anonymisation.
-The IP address of users is shortened within the member states of the EU and the European Economic Area.
+The IP address of users is shortened within the member states of the EU, Swiss and the European Economic Area.
 This shortening eliminates the personal reference of your IP address.
 Under the terms of the agreement that website owners have signed with Google Inc., they use the information collected to compile an evaluation of the website's use and website activity, and to provide services related to the use of the Internet.
 You have the option of preventing the cookie from being stored on your device by adjusting the appropriate settings in your browser.
 There is no guarantee that you will be able to access all features of this website without limitation if your browser does not allow cookies.

 Furthermore, you may use a browser plug-in to prevent the information collected by cookies (including your IP address) from being sent to and being used by Google Inc. The plug-in is available through the following link: https://tools.google.com/dlpage/gaoptout?hl=de.

 Alternatively, you can prevent the collection of your data by Google Analytics by clicking on the following link.
 An opt-out cookie will be set to prevent your data from being collected on future visits to this site: Disable Google Analytics